emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 5. Click the **Create** button to finish the setup.

 Now you have successfully created the rule for Microsoft SQL Server data bridge.
-You can click **Data Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flows** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to Microsoft SQL Server after parsing by rule  `my_rule`.

 ### Test Data Bridge and Rule